 Discussion

-This systematic review, conducted to inform development of a COS for clinical trials of interventions to prevent and/or treat delirium in palliative care, identified 13 delirium intervention studies in palliative care.
-From these 13 studies, we identified nine delirium-specific and 13 non-delirium specific outcome domains relating to eight of the 38 COMET taxonomy categories.
-There was heterogeneity in the outcome domains reported in the 13 studies, description of outcomes within domains, selected measures, and measurement time-points (both frequency and discontinuation).
+This systematic review, conducted to inform development of a core outcome set for clinical trials of interventions to prevent and/or treat delirium in palliative care, identified 13 delirium intervention studies in palliative care.
+Our review identified nine delirium-specific and 13 non-delirium specific outcome domains relating to eight of the 38 COMET taxonomy categories.
+There was heterogeneity in the outcome domains, description of outcomes within domains, selected measures, and measurement time-points (both frequency and discontinuation).

-The most common delirium specific outcome was delirium severity, most commonly measured by the Memorial Delirium Assessment Scale and predominantly in delirium treatment intervention studies.
-Four studies reporting delirium incidence28, 31, 34, 36 which the majority assessing for delirium at least daily but using varying measurement approaches.34
+Delirium severity predominated as the delirium specific measure particularly in treatment intervention studies, most commonly measured by the Memorial Delirium Assessment Scale .
+The second most frequent was delirium incidence28, 31, 34, 36 with a key issue the variability in assessment frequency and measurement approach.34

-A range of non-delirium outcomes were identified, most commonly mortality, presence/absence and degree of agitation (predominantly measured using the Richmond Agitation-Sedation Scale), and adverse effects of neuroleptics.
-Less frequently assessed outcomes were cognitive function, pain and other symptoms (such as sleep disturbance, breathlessness, nausea and fatigue), and quality of life.
+The non-delirium outcomes were varied, most commonly mortality, presence and degree of agitation (predominantly measured using the Richmond Agitation-Sedation Scale), and adverse effects of neuroleptics.
+Less frequent outcomes were cognitive function, pain and other symptoms, and quality of life.

-In comparison this review identified a paucity of empirical studies, with fewer non-delirium outcomes identified in palliative care studies than a similar review of of studies of delirium treatment and/or prevention trials and their outcomes in the intensive care unit.20
+In comparison this review identified a paucity of empirical studies, with fewer non-delirium outcomes identified in palliative care studies than a similar review of studies of delirium treatment and/or prevention trials and their outcomes in the intensive care unit.20

-Eleven of the thirteen included studies used outcomes inclusive of delirium-related symptoms such as disorientation and perceptual disturbance, agitation, pain and sleep difficulties.
-Inclusion of symptom-related outcomes is not surprising given their clinical use in the management of delirium in the palliative setting.
-No study reported hallucinations as a clearly defined separate outcome, despite this feature being described by palliative medicine specialists as the common clinical rationale for pharmacological intervention in palliative care.38 Measurement of delirium-related symptoms was mostly proxy-rated (bedside clinician or researcher).
+Outcomes inclusive of delirium-related symptoms such as disorientation and perceptual disturbance, agitation, pain and sleep difficulties were used in most of the included studies, which is not surprising given their clinical use in the management of delirium in the palliative setting.
+Only one study took the approach of considering hallucinations as a separate outcome, despite this feature being described by palliative medicine specialists as the common clinical rationale for pharmacological intervention in palliative care.38 Within their secondary outcomes, one study25 reported frequency of visual, tactile and auditory hallucinations (alongside assessment of six other delirium symptoms) by daily recall by bedside nurses and carers, with other studies including hallucinations within perceptual disturbances 22 23 25 28 32 33 (which includes studies which utilized the Memorial Delirium Assessment Scale would have also collected data on perceptual disturbance (item 7)).
+Measurement of delirium-related symptoms was mostly proxy-rated (bedside clinician or researcher).
+The use of items within delirium severity instruments to assess symptom profile was not an approach seen.
 Delirium raises specific challenges in capturing patient-reported symptoms and direct understanding of the impact of interventions on patient experience, and the circumstances where this may be possible should be further explored.

 Frequent screening is essential due to the sudden onset and fluctuating course of delirium, yet there was considerable variability in the frequency of delirium screening or delirium severity assessment.
 Few studies considered delirium recurrence or delirium duration.
 There was also limited consideration of endpoints for measurement of delirium duration.
 This is an important factor in palliative care where a common scenario is a delirium episode of short duration due to death, which would not signify an improvement in delirium.
 Studies did not articulate how participants who became unconscious were assessed prior to death for all outcomes of interest (nor did they report the time period the person was unconscious), which is important to consider in palliative care, as in clinical practice delirium symptom management commonly continues during this period.
 Interestingly, though survival was measured, the distinction between death as potential adverse event related to the study intervention was less clearly defined.
 Survival was predominantly used to classify delirium which occurred in proximity to death.